 The course working language will be English.

 The Course is worth a total of 60 credits (CFU - Crediti Formativi Universitari), for a total amount of 1.500 hours, divided as follows:

-- 572 hours of lectures, distance learning
+- 572 hours of on-campus lectures and distance learning

 - 928 hours of Individual Study